pantheon-systems/documentation/source/_docs/new-plans-faq.md

 categories: []
 ---
 ## Impacted Sites
-New plans and pricing will impact existing sites purchased online via the Site Dashboard.
+New plans and pricing will impact new and existing sites purchased online via the Site Dashboard.
 Plan changes described on this page do not affect annual contract customers such as EDU+, Enterprise, Pantheon One, Elites and Resellers.

 For more information on the announcement of new plans, see [this related blog post](https://pantheon.io/blog/announcing-new-online-site-plans){.external}.